Planning a holiday to the beautiful island of Bali and looking for the best things to do in Bali? Here are tips on how to have the best holiday!

 The easiest volcano to climb is Mt Batur which can take from 1.5-2.5 hrs to climb.
 A sunrise trek with a guide is the most popular with a 2am rise for a 4am climb.
 It is rocky terrain but most people with a slight degree of fitness can accomplish this climb.

 Mt Agung is a different story, it is kept for more serious climbers who enjoy a challenge.
+It’s one of the best things to do in Bali with kids!

 Watch the sunset from the Rock Bar